er537/blog/_posts/2023-09-05-whisper_interpretability.md

 ![tea](/blog/assets/images/whisper_interpretability/decoder/embedding_space/tea_embed.png)

-# Acoustic Features
+# Neuron Acoustic Features
 It turns out that the neurons in the MLP layers of the encoder are highly interpretable; by finding maximally activating dataset examples for all of the neurons we could show that the majority of them activate on a specific phonetic sound.
 By amplifying the audio around the sequence position where the neuron is maximally active, you can clearly hear these phonemes.
 Below are some examples:

-## encoder.blocks.3.mlp.1 - Neuron Basis
+### encoder.blocks.3.mlp.1 - Neuron Basis
 <details>
 <summary>Neuron 4 ('said')</summary>
 <audio controls>